jsumners/hapi-marko/Readme.md

     * `delay` (number): how long *hapi-marko*'s file watcher waits when hot reloading is enabled before it processes the change.
 This let's editors do their thing before the reload occurs
+    * `watchFiles` (array): an array of [glob][glob] patterns to match for the file watcher.
+Matched templates will be monitored for changes and reloaded accordingingly.
+This is useful when you use included templates.
+      Normally, only the parent template will be monitored.
+Default: `[]`
 * `templatesDir` (string) [required]: the location where template files are stored.
 It should be an absolute location to the directory containing the template files